 They are two brothers from the Moss family, but they have differences.
 Let’s look at the summary, the shared things they have, and what do not.

-- They look quite similar in appearance with dark-green leaves and stringy patterns of growth.
+- They look pretty similar in appearance, with dark-green leaves and stringy patterns of growth.

 - Both of them are excellent nitrate removers to establish a healthy aquarium environment.

 - Both of them can decorate your greenery as an eye-catching beauty.